montaggolan/Cheatsheets/README.md

-Various cheatsheets for pentesting.
+Various cheatsheets for pentesting/dfir.
 Stolen from various resources.
 Thanks to all original unnamed contributors.